Easy & Sustainable Food Hacks to Try Today

 You don't have to be vegan or follow a plant-based diet to take vegan supplements.
 You have the power to make an easy sustainable choice for both your health and the planet's benefit.

 Livestock farming contributes to land and water degradation, deforestation and biodiversity loss.
 Studies show the livestock industry generates 14.5% of global greenhouse gas emissions.

 Vegan supplements, such as the DR.VEGAN range, are free of gelatin and other unnecessary animal ingredients and additives that have zero benefits for your health.
 Learn more in 'Animal ingredients in supplements - what you need to know'.

 So why not choose plant-based supplements?
 They're cleaner and more effective for your body.
 What you need to know about secret animal ingredients in supplements.

 Your changes make a difference

 While you may not believe it, the small food changes you make each week can add up.
 It makes a huge difference to our environment.
-Keep reducing food waste, opting for plastic free options, and getting the word out there!
+Keep reducing food waste, opting for plastic-free options, and getting the word out there!

-If you enjoyed reading this article, we recommend: What is the best plant-based milk?
+If you enjoyed reading this article, we recommend:

 Want to hear more from our nutritionists?
-Sign up to our email newsletter for insights and exclusive offers:
+Sign up to our newsletter for expert tips and advice: